Table of Contents:

 - Form a disk about a half-inch in diameter and a quarter-inch thick.

-- Bake the piece accordingly.
+- Bake the test clay piece per package instructions.

 - Remove the piece from the oven and check the colors.